 Does your homeschool co-op have a co-op with younger elementary homeschoolers?
 Looking for fun, inspirational ideas for their literature activities?
 7Sisters has 18 Literature Activity Guides for Elementary homeschoolers.
 These guides are developmentally appropriate and delightfully educational.
 Check out the list of guides for classic and contemporary children’s read aloud books.

 7Sisters’ Elementary Literature Activity Guides are perfect for homeschool co-op.
-(Download a freebie Activity Guide to Max Lucado’s You Are Special until the end of 2016.)
+(Download a freebie Activity Guide to Max Lucado’s You Are Special)

 Here is how to use 7Sisters Elementary Literature Activity Guides in co-op (ideas provided by the Activity Guides’ creator, Wayne Thorp).